flash54/SocialProofSection/README.md

 ### What I learned

 I tried doing mobile first design but then realised later that for this particular project, media queries for mobile would be way lesser compared to the same for desktop.
+Still continuec cause i realised it after completing 80% of it and did'nt wanna start from scratch.

 ## Author